 “Our Global Campus extends your child's learning beyond the classroom and the school day.
 Your child can participate in a wide variety of activities designed by educational experts and teachers to broaden their knowledge and nurture transferable skills valuable in school, university and the workplace.”

 Regents is fully committed to ‘raising’ global citizens from an early age.
 Its own unique Global Citizenship programme runs across the curriculum, from early years through to graduation.
-Students are given a window on the world through partnerships with community groups; service-related experiences in Thailand and further afield; and an international student exchange programme.
-The school also hosts an annual Global Citizenship Award, which challenges students aged between seven and 18 to explore cultural awareness, public speaking, personal challenge and adventure, leadership, self-confidence and more.
+Students are given a window to the world through partnerships with community groups; service-related experiences in Thailand and further afield; and an international student exchange programme.
+The school also hosts an annual Global Citizenship Award, which challenges students aged between 7 and 18 to explore cultural awareness, public speaking, personal challenge and adventure, leadership, self-confidence, and more.

 Beyond the classroom

 Any school promising to offer a broad education needs to offer a programme of extra-curricular activities.
-Once again, Regents ticks the box with its offering of clubs covering sport, the arts (from music and choir to drawing, drama and debating, community service, crafts and academia (language skills, science, Mandarin etc).
+Once again, Regents ticks the box with its offering of clubs covering sport, the arts (including music and choir, drawing, drama, debating, community service, crafts) and academia (language skills, science, Mandarin etc).